OCA/account-invoicing/account_receipt_sale/readme/DESCRIPTION.rst

-Based on `account_receipt_journal`, this module allows to create receipts from sale orders, configuring "receipts" fiscal positions and partners.
+Based on `account_receipt_journal`, this module allows to create receipts from sale orders.